muchweb/lesscap/README.md

 }
 ```

-Which will compile into this CSS:
+Which will compile into this `styles.css`:

 ```css
 body {